hmans/rbfu/README.md

 Add the following line to your favorite startup script (eg. `.bash_profile`):

     [ -d "$HOME/.rbfu" ] && eval "$($HOME/.rbfu/init.sh)"

+If you want rbfu to automatically switch Ruby versions after switching directories, like .rvm does it, you can supply the `--cd-hack` option.
+In this case, the above line would read:

+    [ -d "$HOME/.rbfu" ] && eval "$($HOME/.rbfu/init.sh --cd-hack)"

 Don't forget to reload your shell environment or start a new shell session for the change to be picked up.